 In this paper, we go one step further and consider LTL model checking of Self-Modifying Dynamic Pushdown Networks (SM-DPNs).
-Since SM-DPNs are equivalent to standard DPNs, we could translate the SM-DPN into a DPN. and then use the LTL model checking algorithm of [25].
-But, as shown by the experiments in Section 7, this approach is not efficient.
+Since SM-DPNs are equivalent to standard DPNs, we could translate the SM-DPN into a DPN, and then use the LTL model checking algorithm of [25].
+But, as shown by our experiments in Section 4, this approach is not efficient.
 Therefore, we propose a direct and efficient model checking algorithm for SM-DPNs against singleindexed LTL formulas.
-First, we tackle the problem of LTL model checking of a single process.
-We construct an automaton \mathcal{A}i for each sequential process i, such that \mathcal{A}i accepts a configuration of the process i if it has a run that satisfies the corresponding LTL formula f_i .
-During the construction of \mathcal{A}i , to tackle the self-modifying instructions, we keep track of the current phase of the process i(the current set of the transitions of the process). \mathcal{A}i also keeps track of the spawned processes during the execution because we need to check that every spawned process j satisfies the formula f_j as well.
+To this aim, we first construct an automaton \mathcal{A}i for each sequential process i, such that \mathcal{A}i accepts a configuration of the process i if it has a run that satisfies the corresponding LTL formula f_i .
+During the construction of \mathcal{A}i , to tackle the self-modifying instructions, we keep track of the current phase of the process i (the current set of the transitions of the process).
+A_i also keeps track of the spawned processes during the execution because we need to check that every spawned process j satisfies the formula f_j as well.
 Then, we use all of the obtained automata to compute the largest set of processes \mathcal{D}{fp} , such that every process i in \mathcal{D}{fp} satisfies the LTL formula f_i , and does not spawn a process j that violates the formula f_j $(j \ge 0)$.
 Then, we check that every initial process satisfies the LTL formula and spawns only processes from \mathcal{D}{fp} .
 Our experiments show that our direct approach is much more efficient than model checking an equivalent DPN using the approach in [25].
 Moreover, we show the applicability of our approach for malware detection.

 Related Works.
-Model checking of sequential binaries has been extensively studied in [17, 24].
+Model checking of sequential binaries has been extensively studied in [4,5,16,24].
 However, these studies do not consider neither concurrency of programs, nor self-modifying instructions.

 To solve the problem of model checking concurrent programs, different models were proposed.
-Some studies use the Dynamic Pushdown Network (DPN) model [8,21,25] and its extensions [12].
-Other studies [18,22] performed model checking on networks of pushdown systems.
+Some studies use Dynamic Pushdown Network (DPN) model [8, 20, 25] and its extensions [13, 19].
+Other studies [17, 21, 22] performed model checking on networks of pushdown systems.
 However, these works do not consider self-modifying code.

-To analyze self-modifying programs, several dynamic analysis approaches were proposed [11, 27], which imply executing the binary in a debugger and observe the behaviour of the program.
-However, these techniques do not allow to analyze every possible behaviours of the program.
-Static analysis of self-modifying code was proposed in, for example, [6,9].
-However, [9] needs extra invariant annotations.
-As for [6], it proposes an abstract representation without a specific approach to automated analysis.
-Another model to represent self-modifying code is State-Enhanced Control Flow Graph (SE-CFG) [3].
-Reachability analysis of binaries with self-modifying instructions was also proposed by [5].
-However, both of these studies [3,5] do not take into account the stack of the program, and thus, do not provide an accurate enough model of execution.
+To analyse self-modifying programs, several dynamic analysis approaches were proposed [11, 27], which imply executing the binary in a debugger and observing the behaviour of the program.
+However, these techniques do not allow to analyse every possible behaviour of the program.
+Static analysis of selfmodifying code was proposed in, for example, [7,9,12].
+However, [9] needs extra invariant annotations, [12] can deal with only packing and unpacking of binaries.
+As for [7], it proposes an abstract representation without a specific approach to automated analysis.
+Another model to represent self-modifying code is StateEnhanced Control Flow Graph (SE-CFG) [3].
+Reachability analysis of binaries with self-modifying instructions was also proposed by [6].
+However, both of these studies [3, 6] do not take into account the stack of the program, and thus, do not provide an accurate enough model of execution.
 Self-modifying pushdown systems (SM-PDS) were successfully used for model checking self-modifying programs [26].
-However, these works do not support concurrency.
+However, this work does not support concurrency.

-As far as we know, the only work that considers both concurrent and selfmodifying programs is [20], where the SM-DPN model was proposed.
-But, [20] considers only reachability analysis.
+As far as we know, the only work that considers both concurrent and selfmodifying programs is [19], where the SM-DPN model was proposed.
+But, [19] considers only reachability analysis.
 In this paper, we go one step further and propose an efficient LTL model checking of SM-DPNs.
+Moreover, we extend the SM-DPN model to allow modelling programs when an instruction can modify several instructions (not only one as in [19]).